How to Lose Your Double Chin (Includes 3 Simple Exercise Videos)

 Factors that create a double chin may be

 - excess weight and fat on the body

 - over curvature of the neck (miss-alignment)

+One of the major attributes for good looks is a clean, well-defined jawline.
 Needless to say that if you are overweight there is more chance of a double chin growing to deface your youthful features than if you keep your weight to a healthy size.
 The more fat you carry on the body the more chance of developing a double chin.
-Eating real living food and reducing meat and dairy products from the diet will soon help you lose all that extra weight and, with some appropriate toning exercises your double chin will soon disappear.
-Underneath, once it is gone, you will discover a beautiful jawline.
-One of the major attributes for good looks is a clean, well defined jawline.
+Cut out all processed foods.
+Eat real living food instead and cut out or reduce meat and dairy products from your diet.
+How to Shrink Stomach Size Without Surgery is a great resource to help you lose weight.

-A very obvious cause for having a double chin is when the head is not carried properly above the spine.
-Look at the illustration below and see for yourself how carrying the head in front of the body inevitably creates a double chin.
-When the head is carried too far forward a double chin will grow to fill up the space between the neck and chin.
-When this happens, the chin is protruding forward and the back of he neck becomes over-curved, giving people the appearance of having a short neck, when in fact there is no such thing as a short neck.
+The second obvious cause for having a double chin is when the head is not carried properly above the spine.
+Look at the illustration above and see for yourself how carrying the head in front of the body inevitably creates a double chin.
+When the head is carried too far forward a double chin will grow to fill up the space between the neck and head.
+When this happens, the chin is protruding forward and the back of the neck becomes over-curved, giving people the appearance of having a short neck, when in fact there is no such thing as a short neck.
 We all have seven cervical vertebrae.
 A short neck is just an over-curved neck.

 How to Correct a "Short" Neck

-Now that you know why you have a double chin and what to do about it, follow the Head Lifts exercise in the video below to strengthen the neck muscles so that they will be able to hold your head in the correct balanced place at all times.
+Now that you know why you have a double chin, how to re-align the head and how to strengthen the local muscles, follow the Head Lifts exercise in the next video to strengthen the neck muscles so that they will be able to hold your head in that new correctly balanced place at all times.
 But wait, firstly learn how to lie flat on the floor comfortably.

 Caution when Lying on the Floor